 * Please click on the green icon next to the ingredients listed below for extra details and helpful information.

 Add the cashews, coconut, cinnamon, mixed spice and salt to a food processor.
 Process for 10 - 15 seconds while the cashews break down.

-Add the coconut oil, maple syrup and almond extract.
-Process for 30 - 35 seconds or until the mixture becomes moist and starts gathering together (you can add a little extra coconut oil if you find the mixture is too dry).
+Add 3 tablespoons of coconut oil, the maple syrup and almond extract.
+Process for 30 - 35 seconds or until the mixture becomes moist and starts gathering together (add the extra tablespoon of coconut oil if you find the mixture is too dry).

-Add the cranberries and roughly distribute through the mixture by hand so they don't clump together.
-Process for approximately 15 - 20 seconds to roughly chop the cranberries but ensure they are still visible (I like to stop once during this time to mix again by hand).
+Add the cranberries and roughly distribute them through the mixture by hand so they don't clump together.
+Process for approximately 15 - 20 seconds to roughly chop the cranberries.
+You still want little bits of cranberries visible in the mixture.
+(I like to stop once during this time to mix again by hand).

-Use your hands to squeeze a small amounts of mixture together, roll into walnut size balls.
+Use your hands to squeeze a small amount of mixture together, roll into walnut size balls.

-Place the balls onto a lined tray and place into a fridge or freezer to firm up.
+Place the balls onto a lined tray and place in the fridge or freezer to firm up.